keunlee/camel-k-starter-workbench/docs/EXAMPLES.md

 ### Problem

-You want to reference POJOs from separate files w/in you Camel Routes.
-Prior versions of Camel K, supports this feature.
+You want to reference POJOs from separate files w/in your Camel Routes.
+Prior versions of Camel K, support this feature.
 The newest release of Camel K (1.3.0) does NOT support this feature.
 So how do you seperate POJOs from your Camel Routes?

 For additional information on this [issue](https://github.com/apache/camel-k/issues/1821).

 ### Solution

-Check your POJOs as a maven project into a Git repository (i.e. Github) and reference the Git repository as a maven dependency in your Camel K Route.
+Checkin your POJOs as a maven project into a Git repository (i.e. Github) and reference the Git repository as a maven dependency in your Camel K Route.

 0. Specify `jitpack.io` as a maven repository with your install of the Camel K operator.
 See [SETUP.md#add-maven-repositories](./SETUP.md#add-maven-repositories)